cynthiac101/MTGtrove/README.md

 # MTGtrove
-Hello MTGtrove is a simple website that allows users to fuzzy search Magic: The Gathering cards utilizing the Scryfall API.
+Welcome MTGtrove is a simple website that allows users to fuzzy search Magic: The Gathering cards utilizing the Scryfall API.

 ### What to expect:
 * Card search functionality